muthash/we-connect-flask-backend/README.md

 ## Testing API on Postman

-*Note* Ensure that after you succesfully login a user, you use the generated token in the authorization header for the endpoints that require authentication.
-Remeber to add Bearer before the token as shown:
+*Note* Ensure that after you successfully log in a user, you use the generated token in the authorization header for the endpoints that require authentication.
+Remember to add Bearer before the token as shown:
 ```
 Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9eyJpYXQiO
 ```